Director's message of this month

 Konnichiwa!

-To stay informed about our events for the remaining of the year, please follow us on our Facebook and Instagram!
+Join the rest of the SJ60 celebrations by staying up-to-date, please follow us on our Facebook and Instagram, as well as the SJ60 Facebook page and Instagram!
 You may also follow the Embassy of Japan in Singapore on their Facebook page as well as their X account for the latest news and updates from Japan.

 Kawabe Akiko